header image: Natick Foss - Reflecting

-Dick and Jill Miller of Miller Microcomputer Services lead a happy group of Free Open Source Software (FOSS) explorers on the first Thursday of the month (starting March 2012).
-The monthly meetings run from 3:00 to 5:00 (play time may follow to 7:00pm).
+Dick and Jill Miller of Miller Microcomputer Services founded a group of Free Open Source Software (FOSS) explorers on the first Thursday of the month.

 The meetings offer information for computer beginners, serious users, and explorers.

 I hope to be a regular participant at the meetings.
 From time to time, I'll do a demo about something.
-My goal is to provide a handout to everyone there.
-If we succeed in gaining members and begin to flow out of our meeting room into the halls, there won't be enough copies on hand.
-Anything I hand out will be posted here, generally as a PDF document, but also often a "source" document which you can easily modify to your needs.
-My documents will typically be produced using a Creative Commons license, either CC-BY which requests you acknowledge the original author, or CC-Zero which places the material into the public domain and doesn't ask you anything [1].
+Anything I demo will be posted here, generally as a web page or a PDF document.
+There may also be a "source" document which you can easily modify to your needs.
+Source documents will probably be Open Document Format (ODF) which can be opened using LibreOffice.
+My documents will typically be released using a Creative Commons license, either CC-BY which expects you acknowledge the original author in any reuse you might do, or CC-Zero which places the material into the public domain and doesn't ask anything of you [1].

 Natick FOSS Meeting "Demos"